WebAssembly/binaryen/README.md

  * Waiting for switch to stablize on the spec repo; switches are Nop'ed.
  * Reference interpreter lacks module importing support; imports are Nop'ed in native builds, but enabled in emcc builds (so wasm.js works).
- * WebAssembly lacks global variables, so `asm2wasm` maps them onto addresses in memory.
-This requires that you have some reserved space for those variables.
-You can do that with `emcc -s GLOBAL_BASE=1000`.
-We still need to write the code to copy the globals there.
  * Memory section needs the right size.